Day of the Dead Photo Tour | Chiapas

 OUR LOCAL GUIDE

-This workshop is for advanced amateurs and beyond.
-This is not an experience for the beginning photographer.
+This workshop is for all levels of photographers.
+If you are a beginner, you should understand your camera's controls and settings and study the ebook that we give to all participants.
 We’ll cover the use of natural light, artificial light, lens choice, composition, posing and exposure control.
 Each participant should have a body (a second body is helpful in case you have tech issues with your camera) with a couple of lenses.
 We don’t recommend bringing a tripod, unless it is a small table-top type.
 Also, we recommend an easy to use camera bag for walking around.

 Editing and workflow are equally important in today’s digital world .
 We will have several sessions working with each student to create a system for downloading, editing, developing, cataloging and storing photos.
 In addition, we will work on the layout for your own travel book.